-Read about the most common types of debts and what to expect if you have a debt of this nature that you are unable to pay.
+Explore our site to read about the most common types of debts and know what to expect if you have a debt of this nature that you are unable to pay.
 Better yet, to be sure whether a debt falls under the FDCPA or not, contact SmithMarco, P.C., for personalized advice.